 Steps for Installing WordPress on a Shared Web Hosting Account

-1. To log in to your shared web hosting cPanel refer to the Welcome email for instructions or, directly into your browser, type your website’s domain name and add a “/cpanel” after that.
+1. To log in to your shared web hosting cPanel refer to the Welcome email for instructions or type your domain name in your browser and add a /cpanel after that.

-3. Upon successful login, you will see the main page for your cPanel appear.
-It is loaded with apps.
+3. Upon successful login, you will see the main page for your cPanel.
+It is loaded with apps and various options.

-4. Scroll down, to the very bottom of the cPanel page and look for a section titled SOFTACULUOUS APPS INSTALLER
+4. Scroll down, to the very bottom of the dashboard and look for a section titled Softaculous Apps Installer.

-5. Now that we’re in, all you need to do is click on the WordPress icon on the front page, under the Top Scripts section.
+5. Now that we’re in, all you need to do is click on the WordPress icon to enter the setup wizard.

-8. On the blue Install button, click the triangle pointing downwards to open up a menu.
+7. On the blue Install button, click the triangle pointing downwards to open up the additional menus.

-The next page requires just a few fields to set up for installing a default, out-of-the-box WordPress as your primary website.
+The next page requires just a few fields to set up for the installation.

-11. In the Admin Account section, please enter username and password you will be using to log in as the administrator of your website.
-As always, make sure your password is at least at 50% difficulty.
+10. In the Admin Account section, enter the desired username and password for your admin user.
+As a rule of thumb, make sure your password is at least at 50% difficulty.

-12. In the Admin Email field, type in the email where you would like to receive notifications on updates, comments and other events related to your website.
+11. In the Admin Email field, type in the email where you would like to receive notifications on updates, comments, and other events related to your website.